lexcast/sneakers/README.md

 - https://github.com/davemandy/sneakers-effect for the javascript version.

 ## Install
+From Atom go to Settings ➔ Install or with the command `Settings View:Install Packages and Themes` and then search for `sneakers`

-With apm:
+Or with apm:
 ```bash
 apm install sneakers
 ```
-Or Settings ➔ Packages ➔ Search for `sneakers`